Getting Started

 • documents: Contains the FedRAMP OSCAL Guides.
 NOTE - these guides are replaced by the documentation and guidance provided by this website.

-• presentations: Contains presentations from the OSCAL Data Bites monthly community meetings.
+• presentations: Contains presentations from the OSCAL Data Bytes monthly community meetings.

 • src: Contains the source files for FedRAMP OSCAL content (baselines and templates) and examples (e.g., validation).